nixpulvis/EUI/README.md

 Placeholder text

 ## Installation
-The easiest way to get the latest stable version of EUI is to goto [epicgrim.github.com/EUI](http://epicgrim.github.com/EUI) and click "Download Version X.X"
-Alternatively you can view and download all versions of EUI from the [downloads tab](https://github.com/Epicgrim/EUI/downloads) on Github.
+Simply click the "Download EUI x.x" on this page.
+This will download the latest stable version of the UI as a zip.
+The zip will contain the EUI folder, simply move that folder into your Addons folder. (even easier install available, once I get a webserver up and running)

-If you want you can also [download the git repository](https://github.com/Epicgrim/EUI/zipball/master) and use that.
+If you want you can also [download the git repository](https://github.com/Epicgrim/EUI/zipball/develop) and use that.
 This has it's advantages and disadvantages.
 With this method you will have the absolute newest version I have committed, which means for you the newest features and bug fixes.
 It also means however that I have not tested it to my full liking, and it may have more issues then you would like.
 The choice is yours.

 ## Support
-If you have a github account or can take the few seconds it takes to make one, submitted issues on github are my preferred method of reporting bugs.
-However, there is also a forum open for Bugs on tukui.org __NOTE TO SELF: Make Forum When version 1.0 is released__
+Feedback and bug reports are greatly appreciated.
+To submit a bug for review simply click the "Submit Issue" button on the left side of this page.
+These issues go directly into the projects Issues tracking on github.
+For more interactive disscussion please feel free to leave a comment on (FOURM LINK HERE)

 ## Credits
-Core Code By: Nathan Lilienthal (Epicgrim)

 Ideas and Inspiration from: [Tukui](http://www.tukui.org/forums/), [ElvUI](http://www.tukui.org/forums/)